Haine199/Guardian-IDE/README.md

 Guardian finds problems, explains why they are a risk, and provides one-click "Quick Fix" actions to resolve them, making the secure way the easiest way.

-Key Features in Action
+(Key Features in Action)
-(Recommended: Replace these links with actual GIFs of the extension working)

-Dependency Scanning	Secret Detection	Dockerfile Analysis Finds vulnerabilities in NPM & Python packages.
-Detects hardcoded API keys and passwords.
-Flags security misconfigurations in your Dockerfiles.
+Dependency Scanning	Secret Detection	Dockerfile Analysis [Finds vulnerabilities in NPM & Python packages]	[Detects hardcoded API keys and passwords]	[Flags security misconfigurations in your Dockerfiles]

 Export to Sheets
 Core Features